 Take a wide container, make some drainage holes at the bottom, and fill it with coco peat that has been soaked in water.

 This part is important here, make sure that the coco peat is already soaked before planting the cuttings in it.
 It should be moist in nature.

-After this take the cuttings and bury them at least 1 inch inside coco peat and then water it very lightly with the help of sprayer.
+After this take the cuttings and bury them at least 1 inch inside coco peat and then water it very lightly with the help of a garden sprayer.

-Now, keep this container under shade where it gets filtered sunlight.
+Now, keep this container under the shade where it gets filtered sunlight.

 A creative way to do this is to keep the container in a bowl filled with water, in this way plants will take up the required water according to their need.
 (Capillary action)